minus34/census-loader/README.md

 * `--pgpassword` password for accessing the Postgres server.
 This defaults to the `PGPASSWORD` environment variable if set, otherwise `password`.

 #### Optional Arguments
-* `--psma-version` PSMA version number in YYYYMM format.
-Defaults to current year and last release month. e.g. `201611`.
+* `--census-year` Year of the ABS Census data to load.
+Valid values are `2011` and `2016` Defaults to `2016`.
 * `--raw-gnaf-schema` schema name to store raw GNAF tables in.
-Defaults to `raw_gnaf_<psma_version>`.
+Defaults to `raw_gnaf_<census_year>`.
 * `--raw-admin-schema` schema name to store raw admin boundary tables in.
-Defaults to `raw_admin_bdys_<psma_version>`.
+Defaults to `raw_admin_bdys_<census_year>`.
-* `--gnaf-schema` destination schema name to store final GNAF tables in.
-Defaults to `gnaf_<psma_version>`.
-* `--admin-schema` destination schema name to store final admin boundary tables in.
-Defaults to `admin_bdys_<psma_version>`.
-* `--states` space separated list of states to load, eg `--states VIC TAS`.
-Defaults to loading all states.
-* `--prevacuum` forces the database to be vacuumed after dropping tables.
-Defaults to off, and specifying this option will slow the import process.
-* `--raw-fk` creates both primary & foreign keys for the raw GNAF tables.
-Defaults to off, and will slow the import process if specified.
-Use this option if you intend to utilise the raw GNAF tables as anything more then a temporary import step.
-Note that the final processed tables will always have appropriate primary and foreign keys set.
-* `--raw-unlogged` creates unlogged raw GNAF tables, speeding up the import.
-Defaults to off.
-Only specify this option if you don't care about the raw data tables after the import - they will be lost if the server crashes!
 * `--max-processes` specifies the maximum number of parallel processes to use for the data load.
 Set this to the number of cores on the Postgres server minus 2, but limit to 12 if 16+ cores - there is minimal benefit beyond 12.
-Defaults to 6.
+Defaults to 3.
-* `--boundary-tag` tags all addresses with some of the key admin boundary IDs for creating aggregates and choropleth maps.

 ### Example Command Line Arguments
-* Local Postgres server: `python load-gnaf.py --gnaf-tables-path="C:\temp\psma_201602\G-NAF" --admin-bdys-path="C:\temp\psma_201602\Administrative Boundaries"` Loads the GNAF tables to a Postgres server running locally.
-GNAF archives have been extracted to the folder `C:\temp\psma_201602\G-NAF`, and admin boundaries have been extracted to the `C:\temp\psma_201602\Administrative Boundaries` folder.
+* Local Postgres server: `python load-census.py --census-data-path="C:\temp\census_2016_data" --census-bdys-path="C:\temp\census_2016_boundaries"` Loads the Census data to a Postgres server running locally.
+Census data archives have been extracted to the folder `C:\temp\census_2016_data`, and ASGS boundaries have been extracted to the `C:\temp\census_2016_boundaries` folder.
-* Remote Postgres server: `python load-gnaf.py --gnaf-tables-path="\\svr\shared\gnaf" --local-server-dir="f:\shared\gnaf" --admin-bdys-path="c:\temp\unzipped\AdminBounds_ESRI"` Loads the GNAF tables which have been extracted to the shared folder `\\svr\shared\gnaf`.
-This shared folder corresponds to the local `f:\shared\gnaf` folder on the Postgres server.
-Admin boundaries have been extracted to the `c:\temp\unzipped\AdminBounds_ESRI` folder.
+* Remote Postgres server: `python load-census.py --census-data-path="\\svr\shared\census_2016_data" --local-server-dir="F:\shared\census_2016_data" --census-bdys-path="C:\temp\census_2016_boundaries"` Loads the Census data which have been extracted to the shared folder `\\svr\shared\census_2016_data`.
+This shared folder corresponds to the local `F:\shared\census_2016_data` folder on the Postgres server.
+ASGS boundaries have been extracted to the `C:\temp\census_2016_boundaries` folder.
-* Loading only selected states: `python load-gnaf.py --states VIC TAS NT ...` Loads only the data for Victoria, Tasmania and Northern Territory

-### Advanced
-You can load the Admin Boundaries without GNAF.
-To do this: comment out steps 1, 3 & 4 in def main.

-Note: you can't load GNAF without the Admin Bdys due to dependencies required to split Melbourne and to fix non-boundary locality_pids on addresses.

 ### Attribution
-When using the resulting data from this process - you will need to adhere to the attribution requirements on the data.gov.au pages for [GNAF](http://data.gov.au/dataset/geocoded-national-address-file-g-naf) and the [Admin Bdys](http://data.gov.au/dataset/psma-administrative-boundaries), as part of the open data licensing requirements.
+When using the resulting data from this process - you will need to adhere to the ABS data attribution requirements for the [Census and ASGS data](http://www.abs.gov.au/websitedbs/d3310114.nsf/Home/Attributing+ABS+Material), as per the Creative Commons (Attribution) license.

 ### WARNING:
 - The scripts will DROP ALL TABLES and recreate them using CASCADE; meaning you'll LOSE YOUR VIEWS if you have created any!
 If you want to keep the existing data - you'll need to change the schema names in the script or use a different database
-- All raw GNAF tables can be created UNLOGGED to speed up the data load.
-This will make them UNRECOVERABLE if your database is corrupted.
-You can run these scripts again to recreate them.
-If you think this sounds ok - set the unlogged_tables flag to True for a slightly faster load
-- Boundary tagging (on by default) will add 15-60 minutes to the process if you have PostGIS 2.2.
-If you have PostGIS 2.1 or lower - it can take HOURS as the boundary tables can't be optimised!

 ### IMPORTANT:
-- Whilst you can choose which 4 schemas to load the data into, I haven't QA'd every permutation.
+- Whilst you can choose which 2 schemas to load the data into, I haven't QA'd all permutations.
 Stick with the defaults if you have limited Postgres experience
-- If you're not running the Python script on the Postgres server, you'll need to have access to a network path to the GNAF files on the database server (to create the list of files to process).
-The alternative is to have a local copy of the raw files
+- If you're not running the Python script on the Postgres server, you'll need to have access to a network path to the Census data files on the database server (to create the list of files to process).
+The alternative is to have a local copy of the CSV files
-- The 'create tables' sql script will add the PostGIS extension to the database in the public schema, you don't need to add it to your database
-- There is an option to VACUUM the database at the start after dropping the existing GNAF/Admin Bdy tables - this doesn't really do anything outside of repeated testing.
-(I was too lazy to take it out of the code as it meant renumbering all the SQL files and I'd like to go to bed now)

 ## Option 2 - Build the database in a docker environment